-Ibn Battuta left Delhi in 1341 with the group to travel to China.
-The Sultan’s gifts for the Mongol Emperor are two hundred Hindu slaves, dancers and singers, fifteen boy servants, a hundred horses and loads of clothes, dishes, and swords.
+Ibn Battuta then left Delhi in 1341 with the group to travel all the way to China.
+The gifts from the sultan for the Mongol Emperor are two hundred Hindu slaves, dancers and singers, fifteen boy servants, a hundred horses and loads of clothes, dishes, and swords.
 Under his command are a thousand soldiers to guard the treasure and goods ‘til they could embark on ships to China.

 The group, however, was attacked by four thousand Hindu rebels just a few days they left Delhi.
 Ibn Battuta declared they won despite being greatly outnumbered.
 Soon after, there has been another attack and he was isolated from his group.
 About 10 horsemen hunted him but were able to overtake 3 then hid from the rest.
 Having escaped, he was once again threatened by 40 Hindus who stole everything he has.
 These thieves normally keep their captive in a cave, Ibn Battuta, however, was able to convince them to let him go trading his clothes.